 Who Needs a Mortgage Surety Bond?

-To answer that question in the broadest possible terms, almost anyone who wishes to work within the mortgage industry needs to obtain a mortgage surety bond.
-There are many different kinds of surety bonds out there though, and it will take some work to determine which ones are right for you.
-Depending on what kinds of services you offer, you might not even be required to purchase a mortgage surety bond at all.
-In any case, here is a run-down of the kinds of professionals who will need a mortage surety bond if they are to legally operate in their state.
+To answer that question in the broadest possible terms, almost anyone who wishes to work within the mortgage industry needs to obtain a mortgage bond.
+There are many different kinds of sureties out there though, and it will take some work to determine which ones are right for you.
+Depending on what kinds of services you offer, you might not even be required to purchase a mortgage bond at all.
+In any case, here is a run-down of the kinds of professionals who will need a mortgage surety if they are to legally operate in their state.

 - Mortgage Lenders – A mortgage lender or mortgage banker is someone who loans money to someone for the purpose of purchasing a mortgage.
-Much like mortgage brokers, mortgage lenders require a mortage surety bond to be licensed and to guarantee compliance with state laws surrounding the mortgage business.
+Much like mortgage brokers, mortgage lenders require a mortgage bond to be licensed and to guarantee compliance with state laws surrounding the mortgage business.